 Satire on modern English society

-The play is a satire on the developed modern English society which has buried itself in the material comforts and enjoyments, but have no moral values.
-In the play, we notice that it is a religious family whose members are the upholders of truth, love and honesty but all of them are badly craving for some novel incident and for an adventure.
+The play is a satire on the developed modern English society which has buried itself in material comforts and enjoyment but has no moral values.
+In the play, we notice that it is a religious family whose members are the upholders of truth, love, and honesty but all of them are badly craving some novel incident and an adventure.

 They seem to be tired of a monotonous life.
-But one wonders to find in that there is no religious effect on any of them.
-The women are fond of fashion and ornaments.
-Bishop has great sympathy with Sydney and for this purpose, he does not feel shy of deceiving Wolf.
+But one wonders to find that there is no religious effect on any of them.
+Women are fond of fashion and ornaments.
+Bishop has great sympathy for Sydney and for this purpose, he does not feel shy about deceiving Wolf.
 There is no religious goodness in him.
 He is only a Bishop by name.

 In the play, Lord Redchester and his family members have adopted a different way

 of resistance.
-They have used their cleverness and well-cultured affected behavior to impress a staunch believer of violence.
-They support his ideas, flatter his skillful performance and the greatness of his personality.
+They have used their cleverness and well-cultured affected behavior to impress a staunch believer in violence.
+They support his ideas, flatter his skillful performance, and the greatness of his personality.

 They show to be his fans and think them fortunate which has provided them an opportunity to watch a criminal and his unparalleled act of burglary with their own eyes.
 Thus making their dull life thrilling and worthy of mention.
 They think that incident would substantiate the meaningless history of their family.